oldstork/asypi/README.md

 - Suitable for production usage unless if you *really* know what you're doing.
 - Good for complex projects.
 For complex needs, consider alternatives such as ASP.NET.

-Hopefully, as the project progresses, the first 3 of these caveats can be removed.
+Hopefully, as the project progresses, the these caveats can be removed.

 ## Contributing